stephen-l-jones/stephen-l-jones.github.io/static/markdown/true-classic.md

-###### Updated January 2024
+###### Updated November 2024

-True Classic entered a crowded men's clothing market in 2019.
-But their message has struck a chord with men, and in just four years, they've broke $250 million in revenue.
+True Classic entered a crowded men's clothing market in 2019, but their message struck a chord with men.
+In just four years, they reached $250 million in revenue.
 What has led to their success?
-Specifically, what targeting, positiong, go-to-market choices have they made that has attracted consumers?
+Specifically, what is their value proposition and why is it attractive to their target market segment?

 ---